pagkly/Zed/Investopedia4/Swap.md

 ($15,000)

-In this scenario, ABC did well because its interest rate was fixed at 5% through the swap.
+In this scenario, ABC did well because its interest rate was fixed at 5% through the [[Swap|swap]].
 ABC paid $15,000 less than it would have with the variable rate.
 XYZ's forecast was incorrect, and the company lost $15,000 through the swap because rates rose faster than it had expected.

 ### Scenario 2